Senior Citizens Higher Education Program

 Senior citizens taking courses for credit can register using eServices and must submit tax documentation to verify earnings.
 Contact Student Accounting at (804) 828-2228 for questions regarding tax documentation.

 Course prerequisites are sometimes waivable for senior citizen auditors, with department permission.
-Before the end of add/drop week, email or call the department to request a paper override form, and submit the form to the Student Services Center.
+Before the end of add/drop week, email or call the department to request a paper override form, and submit the form to Records and Registration.

-Senior citizen students receive academic advising through the University College, located in Hibbs Hall.
+Senior citizen students receive academic advising through VCU Advising.